5 secret pearls of the Cyclades islands

 1. Amorgos

-Amorgos is typical of the Cyclades.
-White houses with blue shutters and small white churches.
-The views during a walk are phenomenal and there are more than enough beautiful beaches and bays to relax with a view of the photogenic Olympia shipwreck.
-Amorgos is best known for the Hozoviotissa Monastery: a beautiful white monastery built against a gigantic cliff.
-Good to know: Amorgos is located near Naxos and Santorini, so if you still want to experience the liveliness of the Cyclades, Amorgos is the perfect base.
+Amorgos is the Cyclades in miniature: white houses with blue shutters and tiny whitewashed churches.
+The walks deliver phenomenal views, and there are more than enough quiet beaches and coves to relax in, including the bay overlooking the photogenic Olympia shipwreck.
+The island's showpiece is the Hozoviotissa Monastery, a gleaming white building wedged into a sheer cliff.
+Handy to know: Amorgos sits within easy reach of Naxos and Santorini, so it makes a perfect quiet base if you still want the option of a day among the livelier crowds.

 The ferry to Amorgos